tudorscanner/slate/source/includes/_flights_dayView.md

 List of comma separated IATA carrier codes to be passed to the dayview filters.
 For example: &airlines=AA,KL,LH.
 To unselect airline from the filters, the code must be specified with exclamation mark.
-For example: &airlines=AA,!KL,!LH
+For example: &airlines=AA,!KL,!LH You can search for IATA airline codes at IATA website [here](https://www.iata.org/publications/pages/code-search.aspx)

 `airlines`